ascottix/castduetsolver/README.md

-# castduetsolver
+# Cast Duet Solver
-A solver for the Cast Duet puzzle
+This is a solver for the Hanayama Cast Duet puzzle.